Contributors – writers/liturgists

 Daphne graduated from the University of Southern California with a degree in Public Policy and Psychology.
 She is the founder of two companies in the sustainability realm.
 She resides in Santa Barbara, California.
 Daphne’s mission in life is ‘for there to be more compassion for mother earth and all of her inhabitants because she has lived’.

-Wellingtone is currently working on a Bachelor of Theology degree at the United Church of Zambia University in Mindolo, Kitwe, Zambia.
+Wellingtone received his Bachelor of Theology degree at the United Church of Zambia University in Mindolo, Kitwe, Zambia.

 Anna Blaedel, an ordained minister, serves as theologian-in-residence at ‘enfleshed’ which brings ‘an attentiveness to the intersections of academic, activist, and ecclesial engagement.’
 Anna nourishes students through campus ministry for the University of Iowa Wesley Center and is enrolled in a PhD program in Theological and Philosophical Studies at Drew University’s Graduate Division on Religion.